jen-wan/shopping-list/Exam Guides/Shopping List Project.md

 };
 ```

-Since we want all of the completed todos to come after the undone todos, it makes sense to make that comparison first.
+Since we want all of the completed lists to come after the undone lists, it makes sense to make that comparison first.
 When both todo lists have the same completion state, we can compare the titles.

 Go ahead and take a look at the list of todo lists now: